Persian Mint Vinegar Syrup Recipe

 What You Need to Make Mint Vinegar Syrup

-• Clean fresh mint leaves under gently running cold water.
+- Rinse the mint leaves under cold running water.

-• Continue heating until the syrup thickens.
+- Continue heating until the syrup thickens.
 To make sure our syrup has the right thickness to add vinegar, just take a spoonful of the syrup and pour a drop of it into a glass of cold water.
-If it settles, it means that it has a suitable thickness, but if it dissolves in water, it means that it still needs to be heated.
+If it settles, it means that it has a suitable thickness, but if it dissolves in water, it means that it still needs to be simmered for a while.

-• When the syrup reaches the right thickness, add the vinegar and let it boil a little with sugar and water.
-Then take the mint leaves out of the water and pass the syrup through a strainer.
+- When the syrup reaches the right thickness, add the vinegar and let it simmer for another 10-15 minutes.
+Then take the mint leaves out of the syrup and pass the syrup through a strainer.

-Did you like the Persian mint vinegar syrup recipe?
-Leave your comment below and If you make this recipe, be sure to tag your photos #yummynotes 😍
+Did you like the Sekanjabin recipe?
+Try my virgin Mojito with Sprite as well!
+Leave your comment below and If you make this recipe, be sure to tag your photos #yummynotes

 Ingredients